Michael Walsh

 Clinical Negligence & Healthcare

-Michael is co-editor of Medical Treatment: Decisions and the Law, 3rd edition.
+Michael is contributing co-author of Medical Treatment: Decisions and the Law, 4th edition.

 Experience & expertise

-Michael balances a wide-ranging caseload that includes complex and high value clinical negligence matters for both Claimants and Defendants, affording Michael significant experience in cerebral palsy and other birth injuries, brain injury and spinal injury claims, and similar serious injuries such as those concerning the brachial plexus.
-Having been led and solely instructed on matters up to the value of around £10million, Michael also advises in professional negligence matters in personal injury and clinical negligence claims of significant value, and throughout his career at the Bar has acted in healthcare and related injury cases from Inquest to trial, and on appeal.
+Michael balances a wide-ranging caseload that includes complex and high value clinical negligence matters for both Claimants and Defendants, affording Michael significant experience in catastrophic injury claims.
+Having been led and solely instructed on matters up to the value of around £15million, Michael also advises in professional negligence matters in injury claims of significant value, and acts in healthcare and related cases at Inquests, trials, and on appeal.

 cases & work of Note

-• CXC (a child by LXF , Litigation Friend) v XHX (2018): Michael represented a child Claimant as sole Counsel; securing settlement in the sum of just over £5.5milllion (when capitalised) for a below-knee amputation.
+• CXC (a child by LXF , Litigation Friend) v XHX: representing a child Claimant as sole Counsel;, Michael secured settlement in the sum of just over £5.5milllion (when capitalised) for a below-knee amputation.

-• D & D v Salisbury NHS Foundation Trust (ongoing): representing Claimants in a significant wrongful birth claim, valued in excess of £10million; where the issues surrounding claims made for the duration of a disabled child’s life (as opposed to a claim for the child’s upbringing to the age of 18 alone, or a claim based on the duration of the parents’ lives) are considered to require the Supreme Court’s re-consideration of currently binding Court of Appeal authority.
+• D & D v Salisbury NHS Foundation Trust: representing Claimants in a significant wrongful birth claim, valued in excess of £10million; where the issues surrounding claims made for the duration of a disabled child’s life (as opposed to a claim for the child’s upbringing to the age of 18 alone, or a claim based on the duration of the parents’ lives) were considered to require the Supreme Court’s re-consideration of currently binding Court of Appeal authority.
 (Led)

-• P v East Kent Hospitals NHS Trust (2015): representing a mother following significant birth injuries that caused kidney failure requiring future transplantation; resulting in a £3.4million settlement.
+• P v East Kent Hospitals NHS Trust: representing a mother following significant birth injuries that caused kidney failure requiring future transplantation; resulting in a £3.4million settlement.
 Issues included disputes over the Claimant’s likely career prospects in a particularly well-paid, but economically volatile and vulnerable industry.
 (Led)

-• HK (a protected party) v Patel & Aviva (2015): acting for a protected party with traumatic brain injury.
+• HK (a protected party) v Patel & Aviva: acting for a protected party with traumatic brain injury.
 The matter settled at £500,000 at JSM following highly disputed expert neurological, neuropsychiatric, and neuropsychological evidence as to capacity under the Mental Capacity Act 2005.

 • H v South Warwickshire General Hospitals NHS Trust: Misdiagnosis of Paget’s disease and breast cancer, where an aggressive metastasising tumour caused the death of a young mother.
 Causation was complicated by the incidence of early micrometastases (acting for the Claimant, matter successfully settled; damages undisclosed).